Ausdauersportler/iMac-2011-Mojave/README.md

 Just press on the Code button and select download zip.
 Within the zip there is a script called Package-Creator.command, just double click to buid the installer package from the sources.

-This is a Fix for Graphics Intel HD 3000 and sleep on iMac 12,X for macOS Catalina 10.15
+This is a Fix for Graphics Intel HD 3000 and sleep on iMac 12,X for macOS Mojave 10.14.1 and later

 Support Graphics Intel HD 3000 and Nvidia Kepler GPU and AMD Polaris/Ellesmere GPU